-For 30 years, Alexia Grants have supported student and professional visual journalists, helping them produce projects that inspire change by addressing socially significant topics.
+For 30 years, The Alexia grants have supported student and professional visual communicators who produce projects that inspire change by addressing socially significant topics.

-Applicants must submit a synopsis, a proposal, a resume and a body of work consisting of up to 20 photographs.
-Entries are judged as much on the strength of the written proposal as on the applicant’s photographic skills.
-Grants are awarded to applicants who produce significant projects that share in The Alexia’s mission and who demonstrate the ability to accomplish their projects.
+Grants are awarded to applicants who can produce significant projects that share in The Alexia’s mission and who demonstrate the ability to accomplish their projects.

-Student Grants enable current college student photographers to produce substantial bodies of work that share The Alexia’s goals of promoting world peace and cultural understanding.
-We value work that helps bring about change.
+These grants enable current college student photographers to produce bodies of work that share The Alexia’s goals of promoting world peace and cultural understanding.
+We encourage a diversity of creators, issues and approaches, and value work that elevates understanding and inspires meaningful change.

-Student applicants are encouraged to consider proposing projects close to where they live; a successful body of work is more likely with easy access to the setting where the work will be produced.
-Most student grant recipients are already working on their projects when they receive funding.
+Student applicants are encouraged to consider proposing projects located close to where they live because a successful body of work is more likely with easy and repeated access.
+Most student grant recipients are already working on their projects when they apply.

-Student Grant recipients receive a fellowship for tuition and fees to enroll in three courses during a semester at the Newhouse School.
-They also receive a $1,000 stipend and serve as the research assistant to The Alexia director, a paid position.
+Student recipients receive a fellowship for tuition and fees to enroll in three courses during a semester at the Newhouse School at Syracuse University in New York.
+They also receive a $1,000 stipend and serve as the research assistant (a paid position) to The Alexia Chair.